rcabralc/gluer/README.md

 Gluer.reload # initial loading
 ```

+The commit hook is called when the registration is to be performed.  `registry`
+is, as you may guess, is the `FooRegistry` object.  `context` is the argument
+given to `Gluer.setup`, in this case the `MyFoo` class object.
+All remaining
+arguments and block are forwarded from the call to ``add_foo`` in
+`Gluer.setup`'s block.

+The rollback hook receives the same arguments as the commit hook.

 Next, in a place that runs early in every request (like a ``before_filter`` in
 `ApplicationController`, if you're using Rails):